-• Electricity, steam or heat purchased for your own consumption
+• electricity, steam or heat purchased for your own consumption.

-If you are reporting only California emissions, you should follow the steps in this section to calculate the emissions associated with T&D losses serving customers in California only and energy purchased and consumed at facilities in California only.
+If you are reporting only California emissions, you should follow the steps in this chapter to calculate the emissions associated with T&D Losses serving customers in California only and energy purchased and consumed at facilities in California only.